ashaker-2/Platform/Requiremets/Design/Service/Security.md

  * @param hash_len Length of the hash.
  * @param signature The digital signature to verify.
  * @param signature_len Length of the signature.
- * @return APP_OK if signature is valid, APP_ERROR if invalid or on failure.
+ * @return E_OK if signature is valid, E_NOK if invalid or on failure.
  */
 APP_Status_t SECURITY_VerifySignature(SECURITY_KeyId_t key_id,
                                       const uint8_t *hash_to_verify, uint32_t hash_len,